DoctaDocta/web-optimization/README.md

 I used this UdacityFE project to apply what i have learned about optimizing code for websites.

 I used Google PageSpeed to see what could be improved.
 I compressed imgs, async'd my javascript, and inlined my css.
-I had to learn about the rendering critical pipeline. this allowed my whole page to be more straightforward and smaller to render.
+I had to learn about the rendering critical pipeline. this allowed my whole page to be more straightforward and smaller t o render.
 All good things.

 Then i went on to views/js/main.js and took a look at how the page was being styled.
 You see, google chrome web dev tools told me that the pizza website had a lot of bottlenecking. too much layout and style back to back.
 How could we streamline these things?